marbl/metAMOS/README.md

 * -o: reads are in outtie orientation (default innie)
 * -q: boolean, reads are in fastq format (default is fastq)
 * -s/--sff: boolean, reads are in SFF format (default is fastq)
+* -W: string: workflow name (-W iMetAMOS will run iMetAMOS).
+A workflow can specify parameters as well as data.
+A workflow can be immutable in which case any command-line parameters will not be used.
+Otherwise, command-line parameters take priority over workflow defaults.

 For example, to input a: